stacksjs/nanofaker/docs/advanced/api-reference.md

 # API Reference

-Complete API reference for nanofaker with all available methods and their return types.
+Complete API reference for ts-mocker with all available methods and their return types.

 ## Core